-(1) Termination of reinsurance contracts.
+(2) Termination of reinsurance contracts.

-10.A.v Impact of Method and Assumption Changes Impacts of method and assumption changes on Insurance contract liabilities, net of Reinsurance assets, are as follows:
+10.A.v Impact of Method and Assumption Changes

+Impacts of method and assumption changes on Insurance contract liabilities, net of Reinsurance assets, are as follows:

-For the year ended December 31, 2019 Net increase (decrease) before income taxes Description Mortality / Morbidity \$ (347) Updates to reflect mortality/morbidity experience in all jurisdictions.
+For the year ended December 31, 2020 Net increase (before incom Description Mortality / Morbidity \$ 113 Updates to reflect mortality/morbidity experience in all jurisdictions.
+The largest items were unfavourable mortality impacts in individual life and health in Canada and In-force Management in the U.S., partially offset by favourable group disability government pension plan offsets in Canada.
+Policyholder behaviour 207 Updates to policyholder behaviour in all jurisdictions.
+The largest item was in In-force Management in the U.S. Expenses (28) Updates to reflect expense experience in all jurisdictions.
+Investment returns (10) Updates to various investment-related assumptions across the Company.
+Model enhancements and other (166) Various enhancements and methodology changes across all jurisdictions.
+Total impact of method and assumption changes \$ 116 For the year ended December 31, 2019 Net increase (before income Description Mortality / Morbidity \$ (347) Updates to reflect mortality/morbidity experience in all jurisdictions.
 The largest items were favourable mortality impacts in the UK in Corporate and in Group Retirement Services in Canada.
-Lapse and other policyholder behaviour 102 Updates to lapse and policyholder behaviour in all jurisdictions.
+Policyholder behaviour 102 Updates to policyholder behaviour in all jurisdictions.
 The largest item was an unfavourable lapse update in International in Asia.
 Expenses 6 Updates to reflect expense experience in all jurisdictions.
 Investment returns 6 Updates to various investment-related assumptions across the Company, partially offset by updates to promulgated ultimate reinvestment rates.
 Model enhancements and other 246 Various enhancements and methodology changes across all jurisdictions.
 The largest item was an unfavourable strengthening of reinsurance provisions in In-force Management in the U.S., partially offset by a favourable change to participating accounts in the UK in Corporate and the Philippines in Asia.
 Total impact of method and assumption changes \$ 13